Wookey-Technologies/sansar-script/README.md

 affects how the object behaves and what can be done to the object from the script API.

 The "static" motion type indicates that the object will not ever be moving.
 This is considered the most restrictive motion type.
-In fact, static objects built into the scene can potentially be optimized by the build process and are assumed to never move so script manipulation is not possible.
+In fact, static objects built into the scene are assumed to never move and can potentially be optimized by the build process, so script manipulation of static objects is not possible.

 The "keyframed" motion type indicates that the object will only move when explicitly moved from script.
 This is the next most restrictive motion type.
-Also when keyframed objects are moved, they will not stop or otherwise be affected by any other collisions.
-They will simply move through everything and push other objects and avatars out of the way.
+When keyframed objects are moved, they will not stop or otherwise be affected by any other collisions.
+They will simply move through everything and push avatars and dynamic objects out of the way.

 The "dynamic" motion type indicates that the object will be subject to gravity and other phsyical interactions.
 This is the least restrictive motion type.
 Dynamic objects will fall, roll and